olfp/Deep16/doc/Deep16-Arch.md

 ### **4.4 Interrupt Entry Sequence**

 #### **Hardware-Automated Process**

+HW Interrupt may be disabled by PSW.I = 0.
+SWI does not check PSW.I so in interrupt context calling SWI is a double fault.
+Same for ILL.

 **On any interrupt (ILL, HW, SWI):**
 ```
 PSW'  ← 0x0020    ; S=1, I=0 - switch to shadow context